Ethan23p/agent-dashboard/_context/project_contents.md

 # This module's sole purpose is to define the agents for the application.
 # It acts as a catalog that can be imported by any client or runner.
+#
+# NOTE: All agents should use use_history=False since we manage conversation
+# history ourselves in the Model class and pass it explicitly to the agent.

 # Simple single agent for basic operations
 minimal_agent = FastAgent("Minimal Agent")